 Access roles provide clients with permission to work with secrets.
-When you add a secret to a role, you can specify exactly which CRUD operations clients can perform with that secret.
+When you add a secret to a role, you can specify exactly which CRUD operations clients can perform for that secret.

-Let’s add a static secret to a role using the Akeyless CLI.
+Let’s add a static secret to an existing role using the Akeyless CLI.
 If you’d prefer, see how to do this from the Akeyless Console instead.

 The CLI command to add a secret to a role is:

 akeyless set-role-rule \ --role-name <role name> \ --path <secret name with path> \ --capability <read|create|update|delete|list|deny> \ --rule-type item-rule